Best things to do in Scotland in January 2026

 Kelvingrove Art Gallery & Museum, Glasgow, 26th January

-A night of music, song and spoken word performances to celebrate Burns Night.
+A night of music, song and spoken word performances to celebrate Burns Night in a beautiful setting.

 Annasach Ceilidh Band at The Counting House, Edinburgh